Plants in Iceland | Flora Under the Arctic Circle

 Caraway grows wild in Iceland.Photo from Wikimedia, Creative Commons, by H. Zell.
 No edits made.

-The wildflower caraway is treasured for its tasty seeds which are a favourite choice to garnish bread rolls as well as flavouring Iceland's most iconic drink, Brennivín.
-Also known as 'Black Death', the Icelandic schnapps Brennivín often accompanies rotten shark but it's also tasty in its own right.
+The wildflower caraway is treasured for its tasty seeds, which are a favorite choice to garnish bread rolls, as well as flavoring Iceland's most iconic drink, Brennivín.
+Also known as “Black Death,” the Icelandic schnapps Brennivin often accompanies fermented shark, but it's also tasty in its own right.

 Angelica (Angelica archangelica)